NolanDonahue/HomeServer/README.md

 -Run ssh-config and install your public key under a .ssh file in your user -type $env:USERPROFILE\.ssh\id_rsa.pub | ssh <###USER###>@<###IP ADDRESS###> "mkdir -p ~/.ssh && chmod 700 ~/.ssh && cat >> ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys"
   Replace <###USER###> and <###IP ADDRESS###>
+-Move the bootup script to the server and then run it -scp /path/to/local/file.txt username@remote_host_ip:/path/to/remote/directory/

 Using Restic to backup the testbench for easier restoration of botched ideas https://www.youtube.com/watch?v=HixCvh8I4LA